 Model shown is not an actual patient.

 There are people out there who understand.
-Cushing’s Conversations will connect you with someone else who has Cushing’s disease and is managing it with ISTURISA.
+Cushing’s Conversations will connect you with someone else who has Cushing’s disease and is managing it with ISTURISA® (osilodrostat).

 Find the support you need with personal, 1:1 phone calls—and remember, you’re not alone.
 Cushing’s Conversations was created just for you and others taking ISTURISA for Cushing’s disease.

-HEAR FROM PATIENTS WHO HAVE TURNED THE PAGE WITH ISTURISA
+HEAR FROM SOMEONE WHO HAS TURNED THE PAGE WITH ISTURISA

 Name, 51: Title